shadows-codinghub/portfolio/README.md

 I'm a passionate and curious tech enthusiast who loves building projects, exploring system internals, and learning new technologies.
 I enjoy working on open-source projects, creating interactive games, and diving deep into operating systems, networking, and backend development.

 ---
+## Attribution
+This project is originally inspired by [Original Author's GitHub Profile](https://github.com/soumyajit4419).
+Proper credits are given in the LICENSE file.

 ## 🚀 About Me